 For this workspace, you’ll want to open up a Newsfeed, Details, and Calendar tool.
 Next, we need to set up each of these tools for the earnings season.

 In Newsfeed, select Benzinga Signals and Benzinga Wire as the sources.
 Similar to the previous setup, you can choose to color code the sources.
 Next, in the Newsfeed search bar, search for the keyword: eps

 This stands for earnings-per-share, one of the metrics companies report during their earnings report.

 Next, select the categories filter and check the News and Guidance categories.
 Now, the Newsfeed will show you a real-time feed of earnings news.

 You can use the Details tool to find all the information you need to know about a stock when you click or search for its ticker.

 Finally, it’s time to set up the Calendar.
 Select the Earnings calendar at the top of the tool.

 If you only want to see earnings for the day, select the date box and choose today’s date.
 Benzinga recommends looking at today’s date or the entire week.

-This tool contains a lot of information, so you can remove some of the columns by clicking the Columns tab on the right side.
+This tool contains a lot of information, so you can eliminate some of the columns by clicking the Columns tab on the right side.
 Here’s what Benzinga recommends unchecking:

 - Time announced